Renovating, rebuilding or buying?

-Breathing in asbestos fibres can cause asbestosis, lung cancer and mesothelioma.
+Asbestos exposure carries a number of health risks.
+For instance, breathing in asbestos fibres can cause asbestosis, lung cancer and mesothelioma.
 The risk of contracting these diseases increases with the number of fibres inhaled.
 The greater the exposure, the greater the chance of developing an asbestos-related illness.

 Finding that your home contains asbestos products does not mean that your health is immediately at risk.
 If products containing asbestos are in a sound condition, there may be no immediate concern.